 - Driving or hiking the Whiskey Basin Wildlife Habitat Management Area

 - Customization of routes/landmarks/fields of study according to your interests

-As we drive towards the Whiskey Basin Wildlife Habitat Management Area, you will enjoy a horizon adorned by no less than three majestic mountain ranges: the Wind River Range, the Absaroka Range towards Yellowstone, and the east-west trending Owl Creek Mountains.
-Our tours are designed to educate around local wildlife, their habitat, and biology in the field.
+Our professional guide has spent a lifetime exploring the local wilderness.
+As we drive toward the Whiskey Basin Wildlife Habitat Management Area, you will enjoy a horizon encompassed by three majestic mountain ranges: the Wind River Range, the Absaroka Range toward Yellowstone, and the east-west trending Owl Creek Mountains.
+Our tours are designed to educate about local history, wildlife habitats, and wilderness in the field.

-One of the first things you’ll notice is the rolling up-and-down landscape with boulders strewn everywhere, thanks to the glaciers that covered this region 10,000-15,000 years ago.
-Hiking this landscape is available as these tours are completely customized.
+One of the first natural features you’ll notice on your tour is the area’s rolling, up-and-down landscape, and many boulders–these features exist thanks to the glaciers that covered this region 10,000-15,000 years ago.
+If you would prefer to hike this landscape instead of driving, we can make that happen: Our tours are completely customizable.
 Although wildlife sightings are not guaranteed, pronghorn antelope and mule deer are frequently seen in this area.